logic-teaching/logic-teaching.github.io/translating2.md

 student" as $Sd$.
 So we translate "Claire is a student and Dave is a student" as as $Sc\wedge Sd$.
 That is the idea.
 Why do this?

-N*Motivation for predicate logic, continued*.
-One reason is that "Claire is a student" and "Dave is a student" seem to have a common structure.
+# Motivation for predicate logic, continued

+One reason is that "Claireis a student" and "Dave is a student" seem to have a common structure.
 Someone could not understand the one without understanding the other.
 And there is a common way to evaluate them: look at the list of students!
 So translating as $Sc$ and $Sd$ reveals this common structure.